nnellans/bash-guide/README.md

 echo "something" # comments can be after a command, as long as you have at least one space before the #
 ```

-> GSG: Don't comment everything.
-Comment tricky, non-obvious, interesting or important parts of your code.

 ### Shebang
-All bash scripts should start with a shebang line at the top.
+This should be on line 1 of all Bash scripts.
 It tells the kernel which interpreter to use when running the script.

 Standard example:
 - `#!/bin/bash`